ibm-build-lab/acct-config-iam/README.md

 Make sure Terraform is properly installed on your system see [Terraform Installation Instructions](https://ibm.github.io/cloud-enterprise-examples/iac/setup-environment/#install-terraform):

 Install these configurations using the standard Terraform process:
-- From a command line, change directory to the configuration's directory
+1. From a command line, change to the configuration's directory
-- Modify the `terraform.tfvars` file
+2. Modify the `terraform.tfvars` file
-- Run `terraform init` to initialize Terraform
+3. Run `terraform init` to initialize Terraform
-- Run `terraform apply` to install the configuration
+4. Run `terraform apply` to install the configuration

 ## Steps to set up an account